AlexsLemonade/reproducible-research/instructor_notes/07_managing-environments.md

 mkdir -p $FASTQ_DEST $TRIMMED_DIR $REPORTS_DIR
 ```

-* Modify the file download blocks to only download the fastq files if they are not already present.
+* Modify the file download blocks to only download the FASTQ files if they are not already present.
 **Use the `-f` flag to check for the existence of each file.**

 ```bash